Writing your Boss a Thank You Note for Lunch

 Even if the boss is spending company money to cover the lunch, you should still write a thank you.
 In this case, the lunch is more about the time spent with you than where the money came from to pay the bill.

-The boss may have taken you out to impart some wonderful knowledge or give you some advice.
-Or to notify you of being promoted.
+The boss may have taken you out to give you some advice or to notify you of being promoted.

 When choosing the design, pick a theme that you know your boss will like.
 Or go with a simple classic thank you card that just says “Thank You” or “Thanks” on the front.